-He watched her through the waves of shame filtering from his spine to all points north and south on his body.
+He watched her through shimmering waves of shame undulating from his spine to all points north and south on his body.
 She still did bunny loops; she still tucked her hair behind her ears to keep it out of the way; she looked ready to jump rope or play hopscotch.
 He desperately wanted to help the little girl but knew he had to ignore the woman.

-“Please!” he said loudly, then felt embarrassed “Please stay.”
+“Please!” he said loudly, then caught himself.
+“Please stay.”
 This came on a whisper.
-He stared at the outline of her behind as she reached for the doorknob, remembering to breathe again as she turned around and walked back toward the couch.
+He stared at the outline of her behind as she reached for the doorknob, remembered to breathe again as she turned around and walked back.